Adolar0042/warden/README.md

 warden login
 ```

-You will be prompted to enter a username (defaults to "oauth") and select an OAuth provider from those defined in `oauth.toml`.
+You will be prompted to enter a credential name (defaults to "oauth") and select an OAuth provider from those defined in `oauth.toml`.
 Warden will then perform the OAuth flow and store your access token in the OS keyring.

-### Check your configured accounts
+### Check Your Configured Credentials

-To see which accounts you have configured for each OAuth provider, run:
+To see which credentials you have configured for each OAuth provider, run:

 ```bash
 warden status
 ```

-This will show you the active account for each host, the available accounts, and whether a token exists for that account or not.
+This will show you the active credential for each host, the available credentials, and whether a token exists for that credential or not.

-### Refresh a credential
+### Refresh a Credential

 If you need to refresh an OAuth token (for example, if it has expired or was otherwise removed from your OS keyring), you can run: